navythenerd/awesome-hammerspoon-framework/README.md

     return settings
   ```
-3. Add your new created extension to the `modules` table in `etc/modules.lua` to load it.
+3. Add your new created extension to the `loadModules` table in `etc/ahf.lua` to load it.
   ```
     ...
-    local modules = {
+    config.loadModules = {
       "...",
       "...",
       "myfirstextension",